-While the potential for WordPress.com users is somewhat more limited and uniformed than .org, the simplicity of the platform makes it a winner for users that are less experienced in the world of blogging – but with plenty of options for scalability, including the ability for more confident bloggers to purchase their own domain from the site, you’ll have room to grow as your readership does.
+While the potential for WordPress.com users is somewhat more limited than .org, the simplicity of the platform makes it a winner for users that are less experienced in the world of blogging – but with plenty of options for scalability, including the ability for more confident bloggers to purchase their own domain from the site, you’ll have room to grow as your readership does.

-With adequate access to analytics services and some SEO control available, there’s really nothing stopping fledgling bloggers from learn the ropes on WordPress.com – the platform makes for an ideal springboard to catapult a fresh blog into the laps of large new audiences.
+With adequate access to analytics services and some SEO control available, there’s really nothing stopping fledgling bloggers from learning the ropes on WordPress.com – the platform makes for an ideal springboard to catapult a fresh blog into the laps of large new audiences.

 - Very easy to get a blog up and running.